 !Mountain bikers please note - current advice is to stay on the main route

 9.5 mile circular equestrian/cycle route on quiet roads and bridleways to the north of Bicester.
 The main route passes through Stoke Lyne, Bainton, Hethe and Tusmore Park.
-The Jubilee Ride leaflet was reprinted in July 2010 to include a change of route at the start of the ride as well as other information and text updates.
+Please take the leaflet with you as it is essential to following certain stretches of the route.

 Main route - July 2016 update

-- Direction 2 - the waymarker post which directs you straight on into wooded area has collapsed
+- Direction 2 - the waymarker post which directs you straight on into the wooded area has collapsed.

-- The field edge and cross field paths are very overgrown, rutted and sometimes very stony making cycling hazardous
+- The field edge and cross field paths are mostly very overgrown, rutted and sometimes very stony making cycling hazardous.
+You may need to walk your bike along several stretches.

-- The wooded area where the two shortcut routes cross is particularly rutted and is very wet and muddy after rain making cycling impossible
+- The wooded area where the two shortcut routes cross is particularly rutted and is very wet and muddy after rain making cycling impossible.
+The wooded area at direction 6, South-North Shortcut is similar and would be very difficult after rain.

 Jubilee ride (2.6Mb)